-Sometimes you may wish to leave assets to people in certain circumstances of for certain reasons and this can be reflected in your Wills - for example, if you wanted a child to have to attain the age of twenty one before they could inherit their share of any inheritance.
+Sometimes you may wish to leave assets to people in certain circumstances or for certain reasons and this can be reflected in your Wills - for example, if you wanted a child to have to attain the age of twenty-one before they could inherit their share of any inheritance.

 Can I leave someone out of my Will?

 Yes.
 You can leave any family member out of your Will if you want to.
 In England, we have testamentary freedom which means we can leave our assets to who we want when we die.